 On August 14, 2019, the Department of Homeland Security (DHS) published its final rule on Inadmissibility on Public Charge Grounds (the "Public Charge rule") in the Federal Register.
-The changes made by this immigration regulation are currently set to go into effect on October 15, 2019.
-This fact sheet summarizes the rule, its potential impact on farmworkers and their family members, and ongoing education and litigation efforts related to the rule.
+The rule is currently set to go into effect on February 24, 2020 everywhere but in Illinois (where a preliminary injunction is still in place).1 This fact sheet summarizes the rule, its potential impact on farmworkers and their family members, and ongoing education and litigation efforts related to the rule.
 FJ's statement on the final public charge rule can be found on our website.